2019 Coke Zero Sugar 400: Final stage results

 The Big One occurred on lap 119 when Clint Bowyer and Austin Dillon battled for the lead in intense drafting packs, leading to a 17-car crash.
 Kurt Busch was the leader when most leaders pitted, but when at the end of Lap 127, officials gave the signal the race would restart on the ensuing lap, Busch pitted, handing the lead to Justin Haley.
 When lightning was detected while the cars were on the backstretch working Lap 128, the safety truck turned on its lights and immediately sent the cars to the pit lane.
 After two further attempts to restart the race were aborted because of lightning, more rain led NASCAR to declare the race official.
-NASCAR then spent considerable time to score all penalties assessed for pitting before pit lane was opened before an official result was declared.
-Haley was declared the winner.
+NASCAR then spent considerable time to score all penalties assessed for pitting before pit lane was opened before an official result was declared, with Haley declared the winner.